ShadowsDash/ShadowsDash/README.md

 It is required to have at least some PHP knowledge and webserver configuration knowledge.
 I won't provide anything.

 <p align="center"><a href="https://shadowsdash.gitbook.io/docs/"><img src="https://i.imgur.com/IJnJnTA.png" width=20%></a></p>

+# WARNING
+Because ShadowsDash is EOL MythicalSystems and AtoroTech decided to continue the project and provide support for it and add many new features / security updates / new themes to it so make sure to [check it out here](https://github.com/MythicalLTD/MythicalDash)

 # 🗃️ Base features
 Theses features are the basic ones.
 In the future, more features are likely to come.